SavvyScripter-GH/glue3d/README.md

 ## Module Categories <a name="categories"/></a>

-Glue3D is organized into easy-to-use prefixes so you always know what you are controlling:
+Glue3D is organized into easy to use prefixes so you always know what you are controlling:

 ### **World & Physics**
 * `game.` - Manage cameras (1st/3rd person), FOV, and player keyboard inputs.